An easy-to-use app on your phone is a great way to discover and plan walking and cycling routes.

 All our reviews at Campfire Magazine are independent and honest.

 Which way now?
 We enjoy getting lost, but a map would be useful now and then!

 Why have a walking app rather than a good old map?

 We wanted to walk to Brantwood from Hawkshead village on a recent camping trip.
 The friendly post office owner kindly showed us some possible routes on the Ordnance Survey map.

-We love maps and would be happy to buy, but the problem is that to be detailed enough, they have to cover a fairly small area, and you can soon end up with a house full of maps for places you’ll never go to again.
+We love maps and are happy to buy them, but the problem is that, to be detailed enough, they have to cover a fairly small area, and you can soon end up with a house full of maps for places you’ll never go to again.

 Komoot is free to download for iOS and Android and comes with one free region.
-After that, you can buy all regions for £22.99, choose a single region (Cheshire, for example) for £2.99 or go for a £6.99 regional bundle (Bouches du Rhone, for example).
+After that, you can buy all regions for £29.99, choose a single region (Cheshire, for example) for £3.99 or go for a £8.99 regional bundle (Bouches du Rhone, for example).

 You can plan one-way or circular walks or road and mountain bike tours with details of length, climb and difficulty; find campsites, museums, places to eat and drink, swimming pools and more in any chosen area, get inspiration from other Komoot users and even record your own trips to share.
 There’s also a social media aspect too, if you choose to use it, so that you can connect with fellow Komooters.
 Oh, and very importantly, you can save maps and tours for offline use.

 it’s a little complicated at first but we soon got the hang of it and tested it out on a fantasy rerun of our Hawkshead to Brantwood hike.
 The tour screen showed us a route through the woods, mapped places to eat and pinpointed our campsite.
 We were impressed.
 Our only niggle was that some regions were oddly categorised or named.
 South Yorkshire, for example, is a region bundle that also includes West Yorkshire.